Rudolf I of Germany: King of the Germans

 Rudolf's attention next turned to the possessions in Austria and the adjacent provinces, which were taken into the royal domain.
 He spent several years establishing his authority there but found some difficulty in establishing his family as successors to the rule of those provinces.
 At length, the hostility of the princes was overcome.
 In December 1282, at the Hoftag (imperial diet) in Augsburg, Rudolf invested his sons, Albert and Rudolf II, with the duchies of Austria and Styria and so laid the foundation of the House of Habsburg.
 Additionally, he made the twelve-year-old Rudolf Duke of Swabia, a merely titular dignity, as the duchy had been without an actual ruler since Conradin's execution.
 The 27-year-old Duke Albert, married since 1274 to a daughter of Count Meinhard II of Gorizia-Tyrol (1238–95), was capable enough to hold some sway in the new patrimony.

 In 1286, King Rudolf fully invested Albert's father-in-law Count Meinhard with the Duchy of Carinthia, one of the conquered provinces taken from Ottokar.
 The Princes of the Empire did not allow Rudolf to give everything that was recovered to the royal domain to his own sons, and his allies needed their rewards too.
 Turning to the west, in 1281 he compelled Count Philip I of Savoy to cede some territory to him, then forced the citizens of Bern to pay the tribute that they had been refusing.
+After his son Rudolf II defeated Bern at the Battle of Schosshalde, he strengthened his authority in Switzerland.
+He further expanded his Swiss possessions and granted some ecclesiastical posts to his family.
 In 1289 he marched against Count Philip's successor, Otto IV, compelling him to do homage.

 In 1281, Rudolf's first wife died.
 On 5 February 1284, he married Isabella, daughter of Duke Hugh IV of Burgundy, the Empire's western neighbor in the Kingdom of France.

 Rudolf was not very successful in restoring internal peace.
 Orders were indeed issued for the establishment of territorial peaces in Bavaria, Franconia and Swabia, and at the Synod of Würzburg in March 1287 for the whole Empire.
 But the king lacked the power, resources, and determination to enforce them, although in December 1289 he led an expedition into Thuringia, where he destroyed a number of robber castles.
 In 1291, he attempted to secure the election of his son Albert as German king.
 The electors refused, however, claiming inability to support two kings, but in reality, perhaps, wary of the increasing power of the House of Habsburg.
 Upon Rudolf's death they elected Count Adolf of Nassau.